Measurement-altered Ising quantum criticality: Gaussian overlaps

-where $\Omega_{\mathrm{gs}}$ is the set of occupied momenta in the ground state.
 We can also use an alternative approach to determine the covariance matrix.
 First, rewrite Eq.~\eqref{eq:majorana} as $H=\frac{1}{2}\sum_{j,k}h_{jk} \gamma_j \gamma_k$ with $h$ a matrix encoding the free-fermion Hamiltonian.
 We proceed by finding the fermionic transformation $U$ that diagonalizes $h$; in this diagonal basis, the correlation matrix associated to the ground state, $\Gamma_{\mathrm{diag}}$, is simply obtained by substituting $-1$ ($+1$) for any positive (negative) eigenvalue~\cite{Surace_2022}.
 To obtain $\Gamma$, we just need to move back to the original basis, i.e., $\Gamma=U^{\dagger}\Gamma_{\mathrm{diag}} U$.

 When we measure in the $\tilde Z$-basis, $\ket{\Tilde{s}}$ is not a Gaussian state, but noticing that $ \bra{\Tilde{s}}\Tilde{X}_j\ket{\psi_a}=\bra{\Tilde{s}}\Tilde{X}_j\tilde{G}\ket{\psi_a}= \bra{-\Tilde{s}}\Tilde{X}_j\ket{\psi_a}$, we find